ara3d/utils/README.md

 This library is intended to reduce the amount of code we have to write, and to lighten the cognitive load making us more effective at programming.

-Much of the code was adapted from solutions to problems found on StackOverflow.com.
+Much of the code was adapted from solutions to problems found on StackOverflow.com, which were not appropriate for any of the existing Ara 3D libraries.

+## Appendix

+This repository contains WIP projects which are targeted to specific UI platforms or dev-ops.
+These project are not part of Nuget package.

+* `Ara3D.Utils.Dev`
+* `Ara3D.Utils.Wpf`
+* `Ara3D.Utils.Win32`
+* `Ara3D.Utils.WinForms`